oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 9.4
+-- Version: 9.5
--- Description: Corrects the RLS policy for `user_roles` to allow -- users to view their own role, which is critical for login verification.
--- This is a definitive fix for the super_admin login issue.
+-- Description: DEFINITIVE FIX for all login issues by introducing a -- security-definer function `get_my_role()` and updating RLS -- policies to use it.
+This resolves the RLS checkmate problem.
 -- ==================================================================

 -- To apply this schema: